 As I sat down to write this blog post, I realized the title is all wrong.
 It should be ‘The Things I Learned About Myself After Completing My First Book’.
 Last two years I have spent writing my upcoming literary mystery ‘Tied to Deceit’.
-But as it will be publishing in a few months (Fall, 2018), I decided the title of my post was apt.
+But as it will be publishing in a few months (Fall 2018), I decided the title of my post was apt.

-Writing my novel was a gruelling process: I forced myself to sit down and think: write, cut and edit: rewrite, some more edit, and cut: rewrite, rewrite, and rewrite until I took my manuscript to 130, 000 words and then some more painful cuts, rewrite, edit until I took it back to 85, 000 words finished manuscript.
+Writing my novel was a gruelling process: I forced myself to sit down and think; write, cut and edit: rewrite, some more edit, and cut; rewrite, rewrite, and rewrite until I took my manuscript to 130, 000 words and then some more painful cuts, rewrite, edit until I took it back to 85, 000 words finished manuscript.
 It was exhausting.

-Writing a book is a gruesome process…just on its own.
+Writing a book is a gruesome process … just on its own.
 I did all this while taking care of my household chores and two young children and managing a move to a new house in a new city.
 All this makes me feel extremely proud of myself because there are not many people who can do that.
 I have always been a haughty person, but now I feel awesomely good about myself, I feel proud.
 And that’s quality of someone who is pretty smug?
 Isn’t it?
 Writing does that to you.

 I’m tough, and I know how to deal with pain…

-By the time, you finish your first draft it should be a time for celebration, a few days’ work left to get your manuscript ready for publication.
+By the time, you finish your first draft it should be a time for celebration, a few days’ work left to get your manuscript ready for the publication.
 But that’s not how it happens.
 After I had finished celebrating and jumping up and down with excitement, the time arrived when I had to start polishing my manuscript.
 As I started working on more edits, I realized I have to part with some of my best written words: I’m not talking about just a few lines here and there: I had to cut whole paragraphs, full chapters.

 Imagine you are in love with these two chapters but to continue the story, one has to be taken out.
-Your creations, the words you spent hours working on has to go.
+Your creations, the words you spent hours working on have to go.
 That’s awfully hard.
 It breaks your heart.
 It is painful.
 But you do it, despite everything.
 You learn you are one tough cookie: you are strong.

 I know how to take rejection…

 Writing is a gruelling process.
 Completing a book is exhausting.
 But the hardest part arrives when you start making queries to literary agents (The times have changed.
 The publishing house wouldn’t consider unagented queries).
 You are proud of your work.
 You think your book is awesome.
 The agents tell you the same (few of them who care to reply) but they have to let you go because they already have their hands full.
-You are rejected…again and again.
+You are rejected … again and again.
 I learned I could take rejection gracefully.
 Their rejection failed to make a dent in my infinite creative ego which stayed intact despite everything.

 People are too sensitive and I’m wickedly awesome…